sanglap13/planttify-h4b/README.md

 - **CRM Frontend:** A robust tool for managing customer relationships, tracking interactions, and organizing plantation-related data.
 - **Client-side Application:** A user-friendly interface where clients can identify suitable plantation zones based on heat zone detection.
+- **Backend:** Built using Spring Boot, the backend handles all the business logic and data management.
+It provides RESTful APIs for the frontend applications to interact with.
+The backend is responsible for user authentication, data processing, and integration with the machine learning model for temperature prediction.

 ## Features